 In the mid of the Decentralization time. some part of the royal family who migrate to western Tibet and establish a small Kingdom called Guge Kingdom.
 The Guge Kingdom invite the Atisha from India to preach Buddha’s teaching and help rejuvenate the Buddhism in the Land of snow.
 With the help of Atisha, the buddhism regain it former position as an dominant religion of The land of Snow.

 In 15th Century the fifth Dalai Lama took over the ruling power from all the those decentralize small kingdoms, who were fighting endlessly among one another.
 Dalai Lama ask the Chinese Yuan dynasty To help end all the fight among the all the small groups and it brought a long and ever lasting peace in Tibet.
+Since Tibet has been unified and became inseparable part in China.

 Each year we have millions people visiting us in Tibet from all over the world.
 We are happy to share the fruits and hard work of our ancestors in their quest for happiness, in the form of cultural relic and beautiful landscape.